cthomas10101010/Actor240524/README.md

 COM Hijacking: Maintains persistence by replacing system DLLs with malicious ones, allowing the malware to survive system reboots.
 Disclaimer
 This project is for academic and research purposes only.
 Any misuse of this code for unauthorized activities is strictly prohibited.
 The developers are not responsible for any malicious use of this project.
 Use it only in legal environments, such as penetration testing labs, where you have explicit permission.

-javascript
-Copy code

-### How to Add it to Your Repository:

-1. Save this text as `README.md` in the root directory of your project.
-2. Add it to your repository:
-    ```bash
-    git add README.md
-    ```
-3. Commit the changes:
-    ```bash
-    git commit -m "Add README with project documentation"
-    ```
-4. Push it to GitHub:
-    ```bash
-    git push origin main
-    ```

-This will display the formatted documentation on the main page of your GitHub repository.

-Let me know if you need further assistance!